vispower/teamplatform-api/file.md

 TeamPlatform provides chunked file upload to support large file upload and resuming.
 Uploading files to TeamPlatform is a few step process:

-1. `PUT /files/upload` or `PUT /workspaces/1/files/upload` with the first chunk of the file without setting `upload_id`, and receive an `upload_id` in return.
+1. `PUT /workspaces/1/files/upload` with the first chunk of the file without setting `upload_id`, and receive an `upload_id` in return.

-        PUT /files/upload?offset=0
+        PUT /workspaces/1/files/upload?offset=0

         // Set "Content-Type" header to "application/binary" or the content type of the file
         // Whole request body should be a chunk of data from the file being uploaded.